einhugur/X-Platform-Alert/README.md

 On Windows built in Xojo MessageDialog is used whenever the used features allow, and when more complex features are used then more advanced custom dialog is used.

+Linux systems use GtkMessageDialog from Einhugur Linux Bridge Plugin.

-The Einhugur MacOS Bridge Plugin can be obtained from: https://www.einhugur.com
+The Einhugur MacOS Bridge Plugin and Einhugur Linux Bridge Plugin can be obtained from: https://www.einhugur.com

 **For Windows then Xojo MessageDialog is used when feature set does not require more, else custom Alert is used.**